weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

     enter your tenant email password in the **Password** field.
 Select **OK**.

-5. At the command prompts, run the following two commands to establish your connection to the Compliance portal: ‎
+5. At the command prompts, run the following two commands to establish your connection to the Compliance portal:
+    ‎

-    `‎$Session = New-PSSession -ConfigurationName Microsoft.Exchange
+    `$Session = New-PSSession -ConfigurationName Microsoft.Exchange
     -ConnectionUri
     https://ps.compliance.protection.outlook.com/powershell-liveid/ -Credential
     $UserCredential -Authentication Basic -AllowRedirection`